Testifying Before a Grand Jury

 Prosecutors typically subpoena witnesses to appear before a grand jury because either:

-• a prosecutor believes that a witness has information about a crime committed by a third party, and wants to elicit that information to secure an indictment against the third party, or
+• a prosecutor believes that a witness has information about a crime committed by a third party and wants to elicit that information to secure an indictment against the third party, or

-• a prosecutor regards a witness as a target (a person suspected of crime) and wants to develop evidence against the witness.
+• a prosecutor regards a witness as a target (a person suspected of a crime) and wants to develop evidence against the witness.

-Immunity from Prosecution
+Witness Immunity from Prosecution

-The prosecution can give a witness "immunity" in response to a legitimate refusal to testify based on the Fifth Amendment, or in response to a deal worked out with the defense attorney.
 The prosecutor can offer one of two forms of immunity, depending on factors such as the seriousness of the immunized witness's own criminal conduct:

 • Transactional immunity means that the person given immunity cannot be prosecuted for any crimes related to the subject matter of the testimony.